MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/installation-configuration/production/prod-env/appserver/index.md

 * When the pop up window appears while using the SCT launcher, click **More Info**.
 * You will be directed to the Apple Support site.
 Here, you may find further instructions on how to get Java SE 6 runtime.
 * Follow the instructions, install Java SE 6 Runtime and then launch the SCT launcher.

-### Supported operating systems
-{: #supported-operating-systems }
-You can use the Server Configuration Tool if you are on the following operating systems:

-* Windows x86 or x86-64
-* macOS x86-64
-* Linux x86 or Linux x86-64

-The tool is not available on other operating systems.
-You need to use Ant tasks to install the {{ site.data.keys.mf_server }} components as described in [Installing with Ant Tasks](#installing-with-ant-tasks).

 ### Supported topologies
 {: #supported-topologies }